iKarsk/iKarsk/README.md

   <li>Hardware design</li>
   </ul>

-🔭 I’m currently collaborating on a web API written in Haskell with <a href="https://www.github.com/joverandout">Joe</a>.
+🔭 I’m currently collaborating on a <a href="https://github.com/joverandout/Haskell-Servant-API">web API written in Haskell</a> with <a href="https://www.github.com/joverandout">Joe</a>.

 ---
 <div align="center">